Skip to Content

 • Possession: Possessing illegal drugs for personal use or distribution is a common drug crime.
 The severity of the charge often depends on the type and quantity of the drug involved.

-• Possession with Intent to Distribute: This charge is more serious than simple possession and implies that the individual intended to sell or distribute the drugs.
-The penalties are typically more severe than for possession alone.
+• Possession with Intent to Distribute: This charge is more severe than simple possession and implies that the individual intended to sell or distribute the drugs.

-• Drug Trafficking: This involves the transportation, distribution, or sale of illegal drugs on a larger scale.
-Trafficking charges usually apply when a certain quantity of drugs is involved, and the penalties are among the most severe for drug-related offenses.
+• Drug Trafficking: Involves the transportation, distribution, or sale of illegal drugs on a larger scale, often applied when a specific quantity is involved.

-• Drug Manufacturing and Cultivation: Producing or growing illegal drugs, such as methamphetamine or marijuana, can lead to manufacturing or cultivation charges.
-These charges also carry significant penalties.
+• Drug Manufacturing and Cultivation: Producing or growing illegal drugs, such as methamphetamine or marijuana, can lead to significant legal charges.

-• Drug Paraphernalia Possession or Sale: Possession of items intended for drug use, such as pipes, syringes, or other equipment, can lead to charges.
-Selling drug paraphernalia is also illegal.
+• Drug Paraphernalia Possession or Sale: Possession or sale of items used for drug consumption, such as pipes or syringes, is illegal.

-• Prescription Drug Fraud: Illegally obtaining prescription drugs, often through forgery, doctor shopping, or other deceptive means, is considered a drug crime.
+• Prescription Drug Fraud: Illegally obtaining prescription drugs through forgery or other deceptive methods is a serious offense.

-• Drug-related DUI: Driving under the influence of drugs can result in DUI charges similar to alcohol-related offenses.
+• Drug-related DUI: Driving under the influence of drugs can result in DUI charges, with penalties similar to alcohol-related offenses.

-• School Zone Drug Crimes: Drug crimes committed within a certain distance of a school or other designated areas can lead to enhanced penalties.
+• School Zone Drug Crimes: Drug crimes committed near schools or other designated areas can lead to heightened penalties.

-• Maintaining a Dwelling for Controlled Substances: Owning or operating a place where drugs are manufactured, stored, or distributed can lead to charges for maintaining a drug dwelling.
+• Maintaining a Dwelling for Controlled Substances: Operating or owning a place where drugs are produced or distributed can result in additional charges.

 Legal Defenses to Drug Crimes

-Defending against drug crime charges involves a variety of legal strategies that aim to challenge the evidence, procedures, or constitutional rights involved in the case, which is why it is imperative to hire a criminal defense attorney who has experience handling a wide range of drug charges.
+Defending against drug crime charges involves various legal strategies that aim to challenge the evidence, procedures, or constitutional rights involved in the case.
+That is why it is imperative to hire a criminal defense attorney who has experience handling a wide range of drug charges.

 Here are some common defenses to drug crimes:

 • Unlawful Search and Seizure: The Fourth Amendment protects individuals from unreasonable searches and seizures by law enforcement.
-If evidence is obtained through an illegal search or seizure (without a valid warrant or probable cause), it may be deemed inadmissible in court.
+Evidence obtained through an illegal search or seizure (without a valid warrant or probable cause) may be deemed inadmissible in court.
 A defense attorney can challenge the legality of the search and seek to have the evidence excluded.

-• Lack of Probable Cause: Law enforcement must have a reasonable belief that a crime has been committed or is being committed in order to conduct a search or make an arrest.
-If the police lacked sufficient probable cause to initiate the search or arrest, the evidence collected as a result could be suppressed.
+• Lack of Probable Cause: Law enforcement must have a reasonable belief that a crime has been committed or is being committed to conduct a search or make an arrest.
+If the police lacked sufficient probable cause to initiate the search or arrest, the evidence collected could be suppressed.

 • Miranda Rights Violation: The Miranda rights include the right to remain silent and the right to an attorney.
 If law enforcement fails to inform a suspect of their Miranda rights during an arrest or interrogation, any statements or admissions made by the suspect might be excluded from trial.